 The Institute specialises in the production and analysis of longitudinal data – evidence which tracks changes in the lives of the same individuals over time.
-There are approximately 45 full-time researchers – including economists, epidemiologists, and demographers, social policy analysts, sociologists and survey methodologists – analysing links between individuals’ life events, employment conditions, behaviour and values over the life course and through successive generations.
+There are approximately 45 full-time researchers – including economists, epidemiologists, demographers, social policy analysts, sociologists and survey methodologists – analysing links between individuals’ life events, employment conditions, behaviour and values over the life course and through successive generations.

 ISER is home to three major research programmes: